-Teacher Appreciation Week is the perfect time to show your teacher, your child’s teacher, or a fellow teacher just how much they mean to you and your child.
-Shine a spotlight on some of the hardworking teachers in your life by giving them a thoughtful gift or kind note this Teacher Appreciation Week.
+Teacher Appreciation Week falls on the first full week in May.
+Teacher appreciation gifts are the perfect way to show your teacher, child’s teacher, or fellow teacher how much they mean to you.
+Shine a spotlight on some hardworking teachers by giving them a thoughtful gift or kind note during this special week.

 5 Starter Ideas for a Teacher Appreciation Gift

-A gift to the teacher doesn’t have to be anything big.
-Teachers are happy just knowing how much they are appreciated and that they are being thought of.
-If you are drawing a blank of what to get them, here are a few ideas.
+A gift to the teacher doesn’t have to be a grand gesture.
+Teachers are happy simply knowing they are appreciated and their contributions are recognized.
+If you are drawing a blank about what to get them, here are a few ideas.

 If you can bake, teachers are always happy to get cookies, candies, or cupcakes.
-Let your child help you prepare the goodies and then simply put them in a box or on a plate with something covering them.
-There are many different recipes out there of cookies that take little to no time to make.
-So even if you aren’t Betty Crocker, you can still successfully make them in a snap.
+Let your child help you prepare the goodies, and then put them in a box or on a plate with a cover.
+Many different recipes for cookies take little to no time to make.
+So even if you aren’t Betty Crocker, you can still successfully make them in a snap!

-Many parents do not realize teachers buy their own supplies for the classroom.
+Parents and students don’t always realize how often teachers buy their own supplies for the classroom.
 Help the teacher out and send them a bouquet of pencils in a homemade desk organizer, a few bottles of hand sanitizer, a couple boxes of facial tissue, or even just a gift card to a local or online store.
-The teacher will be thrilled to have the extra assets for their classroom and your child will benefit as well.
+The teacher will be thrilled to have extra assets for their classroom without digging into their classroom or personal budget.

 Teachers have early mornings and late nights.
-Many mornings teachers have duty that leave them outside on cold weather days.
-Even though Teacher Appreciation Week is in May, it is never a bad time for a gift of a coffee mug or tumbler.
-Fill it with instant coffees and teas or gift cards for a local coffee shop.
+Many mornings, teachers have duties that leave them outside on cold weather days.
+Even though Teacher Appreciation Week is in May, it’s never a bad time to gift a coffee mug or tumbler.
+Fill it with instant coffees and teas or gift cards to a local coffee shop.

-If you’re still looking for some inspiration or ideas to make the teacher in your life feel appreciated, check out the other blogs on our site.
-You’ll find more gift ideas and even a little info about the history of National Teacher Appreciation Day.
+Looking for more inspiration and ideas to make the teacher in your life feel appreciated?
+Check out the other articles on our site!
+You’ll find more teacher appreciation gift ideas, plus a little info about the history of National Teacher Appreciation Day.